 - All containers to curbside by 7:00 am on pickup days

 - Yard waste pickup: Monday (may not exceed 50 pounds)

-- Waste Management uses a “single-stream” recycling process.
+- Bates Trash Removal uses a “single-stream” recycling process.

-- Extra containers: Contact Waste Management directly to order
+- Extra containers: Contact Bates Trash Removal directly to order

-- Trash containers must be kept out of sight at all times except on pickup days.
+- Trash and recycle containers must be kept out of sight at all times except on pickup days.

 - Containers may be placed curbside after sundown the day before pickup, but must be removed before sundown the day of pickup.

 Bates Trash Removal contact: 703-212-9395

 Single-stream recycling is the mixing of all recyclable materials into a single container for collection and processing.
 For more information about what Bates considers recyclable, see this pdf: Bates Recycling.

 If you are selling your Raspberry Falls home or property, the required resale package can be ordered via the internet at Cardinal Management Group Website.